MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Type_Conversion.md

 The first item of the wrapped array is our original `Byte[]` instance.
 That value matches the `Guid(Byte[]]` constructor.

-An alternative to array wrapping workaround is to use the intrinsic static `new()` method.
+An alternative to the array wrapping workaround is to use the intrinsic static `new()` method.

 ```powershell